Clinton Calabrese: Background

 A resident of Cliffside Park, Calabrese graduated from Don Bosco Preparatory High School in 2004, attended Saint Joseph's University in Philadelphia where he earned a bachelor's degree in business administration, and New York University, where he received a master's degree in real estate finance.
 Calabrese had been an analyst for Deutsche Bank and works as a principal for Alkova Companies, a real estate investment firm.
 Calabrese is the son of Gerald Calabrese Jr., the chairman of the Cliffside Park Democratic Party, and the grandson of Gerald Calabrese, a former professional basketball player who served for 50 years as mayor of Cliffside Park.

 New Jersey Assembly

 In December 2017, Marlene Caride was nominated by incoming governor Phil Murphy to head the New Jersey Department of Banking and Insurance, a cabinet-level position, and resigned from office in January 2018.
 After being chosen by Democratic county committee members from Bergen County and Passaic County to fill the vacancy, Calabrese was sworn in to office on February 8, 2018, to succeed Caride.
 When he first took office at 31-years-old, Calabrese was the youngest serving member in the General Assembly.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: